CospanDesign/nysa/docs/getting_started.rst

 You can test if you have pip installed by openning up a terminal and typing: ``pip --version``

-If you do not see a version number follow the following steps
+If you do not see a version number here's how to get it:

 #.
 Download `get-pip.py <https://bootstrap.pypa.io/get-pip.py>`_
 #.
 Run the download script: ``python ./get-pip.py``